-During this period, the OIG took part in the activities of the Executive Council on Integrity and Efficiency (ECIE), allocated resources for responding to requests for information from the Congress and other agencies, and continued to participate in an advisory capacity in the agency's implementation of the Government Performance and Results Act (GPRA).
+During this period, the OIG took part in the activities of the Executive Council on Integrity and Efficiency (ECIE), and allocated resources for responding to requests for information from the Congress and other agencies.
+We continued to participate in an advisory capacity in the Agency's implementation of the Government Performance and Results Act (GPRA) and the Government Information Security Reform Act (GISRA).
+The OIG also responded to the Interagency Grants Streamlining Efforts.
+In addition, we conducted a quality control review of another ECIE Office of Inspector General.